Buildstarted/buildstarted.com/_posts/2015-05-01-gists-are-just-like-any-repository.md

+---
+layout: post
-Gists are just like any repository.
+title: Gists are just like any repository.
+---

 I was editing a gist recently when I thought. `There's got to be a better way!` So I tried to clone my gist from the command line using the following command.